ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 ## `kind`

-Sometimes it is not easy to write a pattern because it is hard to construct one.
+Sometimes it is not easy to write a pattern because it is hard to construct the valid syntax.

 For example, if we want to match class property declaration in JavaScript like `class A { a = 1 }`, writing `a = 1` will not match the property because it is parsed as assigning to a variable.